katzenpost/hpqc/Extended_explainer.md

 * A NIKE to KEM adapter, for using any NIKE primitive as a KEM to be combined with other KEMs.
 * A KEM combiner, to combine multiple primitives for better security properties.
 * An MKEM interface to use any NIKE primitive as a multiparty KEM.

+## BACAP

+BACAP is a cryptographic protocol that we are very proud of and you can read more about it in section 4 of our paper: https://arxiv.org/abs/2501.02933.
+The main author of BACAP is @threebithacker.
+It can be used for a wide range of capability management applications.

+One example, that we are implementing in our group chat protocol, is for multi-client messaging.
+It allows us to deterministically derive a sequence of key pairs using blinding.
+It is built upon the Ed25519 signature scheme, and relies on its properties throughout the design.
+It enables participants to derive a sequence of public-key values and corresponding encryption keys for independent, single-use capabilities using shared symmetric keys.

+In the context of a messaging system, the protocol is used by Alice to send an infinite sequence of messages to Bob, one per box (public key in the sequence), with Bob using a separate, second instance of the protocol to send messages to Alice.
+Alice will use a root private key to derive a root public key for Bob.
+The root key and a CSPRNG instantiated from recursive KDF applications are then used to obtain a sequence of context-specific values for exercising and verifying a capability.
+A context value ctx, which is a hash of a universally public value, will be used as additional input.
+It can, for simplicity, be a hash of the name of the storage network, or can be bound to a specific period of time, e.g., the long epoch SRV published by the Katzenpost directories at regular intervals, similar to how Tor uses its SRV in onion services.
+The context value makes it safe to unlinkably relocate messages to a different network.
+The BACAP API is described in the library’s documentation: https://pkg.go.dev/github.com/katzenpost/hpqc/bacap

 ## Using existing NIKE Schemes